briankoser/sfc-listeners-guide/episodes/0117-star-wars-standalones-and-other-news.md

 </div>

 Ben makes fun of {% work "Supernatural" %}'s 78th season
-<q class="archivist inline">It's 14th season premiered last week.</q>
+{% arc %}It's 14th season premiered last week.{% endarc %}

 Take That, Science: a filmmaker is using an AI to help write the script to a short film

 Matt asks <a href="cleverbot.com">Clever Bot</a>, what do you think about The Sci-Fi Christian?
 Answer: I have never been to the Netherlands.
-<q class="archivist inline">I asked Clever Bot the same question 5 years later.
-It's answer this time was, Very cold!</q>
+{% arc %}I asked Clever Bot the same question 5 years later.
+It's answer this time was, Very cold!{% endarc %}

 Take That, Science: a new prime has been discovered, the largest yet.